syncfusion-content/blazor-docs/blazor/file-manager/upload.md

 The [AutoUpload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerUploadSettings.html#Syncfusion_Blazor_FileManager_FileManagerUploadSettings_AutoUpload) property controls whether files are automatically uploaded when they are added to the upload queue in the FileManager component.

-The default value is to `true`, the FileManager will automatically upload files as soon as they are added to the upload queue.
+The default value is `true`, the FileManager will automatically upload files as soon as they are added to the upload queue.
 If set to `false`, the files will not be uploaded automatically, giving you the chance to manipulate the files before uploading them to the server.

 ```cshtml